Mason Core Assessment

 Student Learning Outcomes

 Student learning outcomes are broad goals that reflect the knowledge, skills, attitudes, and habits of mind that students take with them from a learning experience.
-Learning outcomes for the Mason Core categories are established by faculty, led by the University Mason Core Committee.
+Learning outcomes for Mason Core categories are established by faculty, led by the Mason Core Committee.
 Faculty members who teach Mason Core courses are expected to incorporate the learning outcomes in their courses, in addition to course- or discipline-specific learning outcomes.
 These learning outcomes then serve as the basis for learning outcomes assessment for each of the categories.

 Assessment Method